4ms/metamodule-core-modules/doc/4ms-coremodules-manual.md

 <img src ="https://github.com/4ms/metamodule-core-modules/blob/quickstart-guide/doc/res/Freeverb.png" width ="96">

 Freeverb is a light-weight reverb effect based on the popular public domain Freeverb algorithm.
+It uses a collection of all-pass and comb filters.

 ### Controls
-* **Size:** The size of the room
+* **Size:** The size of the room (length of delays)
-* **Feedback:** The amount the reverberated signal is fed back into itself.
-(Interrelated with overall decay time)
+* **Feedback:** The amount the reverberated signal is fed back into itself
-* **Damp:** The cutoff filter and decay time for the fedback signal.
-(Interrelated with overall decay time)
+* **Damp:** Low-pass filtering for the reverberated signal
 * **Mix:** Dry/Wet for reverb mix
 * **Input:** Audio input
 * **Size CV In:** CV input for size, -5v/+5v